CSIRT-SK/viruschecker/README.md

 ###### Note

-Default port of the gateway is 8080 which is also used by the driver program by default.
+The default port of the gateway is 8080 which is also used by the driver program.
-If you wish to deploy both the driver and the gateway on the same system/VM, you should change the listening port of at least one one of them.
+If you wish to deploy both the driver and the gateway on the same system/VM, you should change the listening port of at least one of them.

-It is, therefore, highly recommended to run the gateway on different VM (or directly on host) than the driver.
+Therefore, it is highly recommended that you run the gateway on a different VM (or directly on the host) than the driver.

 4 Deploy client web application
 -------------------------------

-This client provides simple web based interface to send files to the gateway and show retrieved reports.
+This client provides simple web based interface to send files to the gateway and displaying retrieved reports.

 The location of the compiled JRE executable is `client-web/build/libs/client-web-[VERSION]-all.jar`.

 Assuming Java is in the *Path* and the gateway is running on the same machine, run terminal in this directory.

 Type `java -jar client-web-[VERSION]-all.jar http://localhost:8080` and press enter.
 By default, the web application will run on port `7979`.